AMB0000/AdvancedDigitalDesign/Lab_07/README.md

 ## 8. Conclusion

-I integrated digital communication, sequential logic, and display control into one cohesive Verilog design.
-The UART interface provided real-time serial input, and the FSM handled state transitions with conditional timing and output control.
-The blinking “HELLO” display validated synchronized timing and multi-module integration on the DE10-Lite FPGA.
+I combined display control, sequential logic, and digital communication into a single Verilog design.
+The FSM handled state transitions with conditional timing and output control, while the UART interface offered real-time serial input.
+The blinking "HELLO" display on the DE10-Lite FPGA verified multiple module integration and synced timing.

 ## 9. What I learned
 - UART serial communication